MHaringa/insurancerating/docs/reference/plot_severity_distribution.md

   Numeric scalar.
 Width of the optional boxplot.
 Smaller values keep the boxplot as a subtle summary layer behind the individual claim points.

-- mean:
+- show_labels:

   Logical.
-If `TRUE`, add a marker for the average claim amount.

-- median:

-  Logical.
-If `TRUE`, add a marker for the median claim amount.
+If `TRUE`, add direct labels for the mean, median and, when supplied, threshold.
+Requires the suggested package `ggrepel`.

+- all_claims_label:

+  Character string used as the category label when `risk_factor = NULL`.

+- mean_label:

+  Character string used for the direct mean marker label.
+Default is `"Mean"`.

+- median_label:

+  Character string used for the direct median marker label.
+Default is `"Median"`.

+- threshold_label:

+  Character string used for the optional threshold label.

-- log_scale:
+- x_label:

-  Logical.
-If `TRUE`, use a log10 scale for claim amounts.
+  Optional character string.
+X-axis label.
+If `NULL`, a default is chosen from `claim_amount`, `risk_factor` and `orientation`.

-- orientation:
+- y_label:

-  Character. `"horizontal"` places claim amount on the x-axis and categories on the y-axis. `"vertical"` reverses this.
+  Optional character string.
+Y-axis label.
+If `NULL`, a default is chosen from `claim_amount`, `risk_factor` and `orientation`.

 - point_alpha: